 You can migrate data from a user-created MongoDB database to an ApsaraDB for MongoDB instance.
-Please pay close attention to the limits of ApsaraDB for MongoDB.
+Notice the limits of ApsaraDB for MongoDB.

 |Deploy a sharded cluster instance||The database version must match the storage engine.
 For more information, see MongoDB versions and storage engines.|